kdadabhoy/to-9km-and-beyond/README.md

     - ***This is the most used function***
     - Can handle both Wing and Fuselage objects
     - ```Depending on if the object is a Fuselage or a Wing, it calls on the needed functions in order to calculate the totalDragCoeff for that object.```
+    - The assumptions used in the Wing Classes's Induced Drag